Apteco/py-apteco/docs/source/tutorials/tutorial_01.rst

     ...     f", built on {sys_info.build_date.strftime('%d %B %Y at %X')}."
     ... )
     ...
-    Connected to Holidays Demo Database built on 25 January 2019 at 15:09:40.
+    Connected to Holidays Demo Database, built on 25 January 2019 at 15:09:40.

 The ``Session`` object holds more than just this metadata about the FastStats system, and in the next part we'll learn how to access the system Tables and Variables.